 Not all biodegradable plastics are biobased, some are fossil based.

 Dryflex Green TPEs

 The Dryflex Green range of materials are biobased in varying levels, we state the biobased content for each material in the range according to the ASTM D866-12 standard.
 The materials aren’t biodegradable which suits the applications Dryflex Green is used for, as the end products tend to have a long shelf-life.
-Once products made from Dryflex Green reach the end of their useful life, they are recyclable as they’re thermoplastic elastomers (TPE).
+Once products made from Dryflex Green reach the end of their useful life, they are recyclable in closed-loop systems as they’re thermoplastic elastomers (TPE).
 This means that they can be reground, melted and processed again and again into new products.